Self-Managed Chronic Care

 Volunteer Network (Community)

-Take care of yourself and Kiko stays happy, miss your medications or mess up your routine...he's going to sad
+Take care of yourself and Kiko stays happy, miss your medications or mess up your routine...he's going to be sad

-Take care of yourself and Kiko stays happy, miss your medications or mess up your routine...he's going to sad
+Take care of yourself and Kiko stays happy, miss your medications or mess up your routine...he's going to be sad

 Need a helping hand?
 The Volunteer Network is at your Service!